dogusyuksel/simple-messaging-protocol/README.md

 <!-- HOWTO -->
 <h2 id="how-to-use"> How to Use</h2>

-1. sipcd daemon should be compiled and started first.
-This is the manager daemon and must be started before other daemons' registration!
+1. type "make" and start "sipcd" first which is the manager app in the daemon folder.
     - Note that, you may type 'n' the OPEN_DEBUG config in the 'Config' file to disable debugs
-2. After compilation, libsipc.so should be created in the current directory.
+2. After compilation, libsipcc.so should be created under the libsipcc folder.
-3. After the library creation, test applications can be compiled and run
+3. After the library creation, test applications can be run
-    - Note that, you need to configure the paths in the 'Config' file first (Config file exists for test-app-A and test-app-B separately)
-4. Then, you need to execute the 'source environment' command.
-This is necessary for the applications to find the libsipc.so in runtime
+    - Note that, you can run the test application multiple times to observe sending data to eachother.
+    - At least one atg should be given to the test app which will be the title to be listened by the app
+    - After execution, you may type "\<title\>\<space\>\<data\>" format to send data to other (or itself) applications
-5. Then you are OK.
-Test applications can be run
+4. Then you are OK.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)